caspii/trixi.co/README.md

-A project management webapp running on Google App Engine
+This is a project management webapp running on Google App Engine

 ## Installing and setup on Ubuntu
 1. Follow [these instructions](https://cloud.google.com/sdk/docs/#deb)
 1. Install this package: `google-cloud-sdk-app-engine-python`
+2. `bower install`
 2. `gcloud init`

 ## Local Devserver
 To run use `dev_appserver.py .` in project root.